 Here's Where To Buy Green Beer For St. Patrick's Day, Because You Can't Be Too Festive

 There's no better way to celebrate St. Patrick's Day than enjoying a cold pint of beer in your greenest attire.
-Actually, maybe there is one way... make the beer itself green, too.
-If you want to get in on that actions, here's where to buy green beer for St. Patrick's Day, because there's no such thing as being too festive.
+Actually, maybe there is one way — make the beer itself green.
+If you want to get in on that action, here's where to buy green beer for St. Patrick's Day.

 If no nearby bars have green beer and you don't have food coloring handy, you can always opt for beer in green cans or bottles.
-Heineken, Rolling Rock, Stella Artois, and Genesee Cream Ale all have green-hued containers to keep your St. Patty's spirit strong as you sip.
+Heineken, Rolling Rock, Stella Artois, and Genesee Cream Ale all have green-hued containers to keep you in the St. Paddy’s spirit.
 It might not feel as festive as drinking green-colored beer, but at least you can't get pinched!